Complete Guide to Implementing OpenTelemetry in Go Applications

 Implementation in your goGin Application

-In your project folder directory, open the controllers/books.go file and update it with the following configuration:
+In your project folder directory, open the controllers/books.go file and add the above configuration in the function blocks:

 func FindBooks(c *gin.Context) {